2022 Summer Mini-Grant Program for Graduate Students

 The Center for Integrated Agricultural Systems (CIAS) supports UW-Madison graduate students through a summer mini-grant program, which is made possible through a generous donation from the Single Step Foundation.
-These awards will provide up to $2,500 for graduate student research aligned with the work of CIAS, with a focus on local and regional food systems, continuous living cover, and equity and food sovereignty.
+These awards will provide up to $3,000 for graduate student research aligned with the work of CIAS, with a focus on local and regional food systems, continuous living cover, equity and food sovereignty, and animal health and welfare.
 Undergraduate research is not eligible for funding through this program.
 While previous awardees may apply to fund new projects, priority will be given to first-time applicants.

-Contact Mrill Ingram (email@example.com) for information about this program.
+Contact Frankie Anderson (email@example.com) for information about this program.

 Proposals for this year’s mini-grant program are due by March 24th, 2023.
 The full call for proposals is available below.